AnaIitico/forecasting_mercado_libre/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an application that uses unsupervised machine learning to cluster crypto currencies with K-means using PCA Data, then visualize and compare the results.
+This is an application that can be used to analyze company's financial and user data in clever ways to identify areas to improve and help the company grow.
+So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

 ### Built With